olympiaformat/olympia/docs/format.md

 and 3 child nodes at locations within `/prefix/node/`.

-The b-tree is used as a key-value map, where the key encodes the object name, and the value can be different things depending on the key.
-Typically, it is a location within prefix that has the definition of the object as a serialized protobuf file.
+The b-tree is used as a key-value map, where the key encodes the object name, and the value is a location within prefix that has the definition of the object as a serialized protobuf file.
 For example, in this catalog there are object keys like `catalog_def`, `ns1`, `ns2.table2`, etc. with their corresponding definitions as files at locations within `/prefix/def/`.